 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Every ingredient in this salad is suitable for Paleo and Whole 30 diets.
-The salad will also work for low-carb and low-glycemic diets and all phases of the South Beach Diet!
+Every ingredient in this Turkey Taco Salad is suitable low-carb, gluten-free, and dairy-free diets.
+The salad will also work for all phases of the original South Beach Diet.

 Find More Recipes Like This One: